Rick Gates, testifying in Manafort trial, admits to affair, London apartment

 Gates testifies he committed to crimes with ManafortAug.07.201802:27

 The tax and bank fraud charges in the current trial — the first of two Manafort is scheduled to face — however, have nothing to do with Manafort's work on the Trump campaign.
-Instead, prosecutors for Mueller have accuse Manafort of hiding at least $30 million that he earned while representing Russia's neighboring country of Ukraine and its president, Viktor Yanukovych, an ally of Russian President Vladimir Putin.
+Instead, prosecutors for Mueller have accuse Manafort of hiding at least $30 million that he earned while representing Ukraine and Yanukovych, an ally of Russian President Vladimir Putin.

 Both Gates and Manafort were indicted last October by a federal grand jury on 12 charges, including conspiracy against the U.S. Manafort has pleaded not guilty to all charges.